njraladdin/maxmemory/README.md

 ## Overview

-Memory Vault enables ChatGPT and Claude to remember your memories past conversations, providing context-aware responses by seamlessly injecting relevant memories from your chat history into new conversations.
+MaxMemory enables ChatGPT and Claude to remember your memories past conversations, providing context-aware responses by seamlessly injecting relevant memories from your chat history into new conversations.

 ## ✨ Features